jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 ## Technical questions

-**Q: How should I run the Cognitive Services containers on IoT devices?**
+**Q: How should I run the Cognitive Research Technologies containers on IoT devices?**

 Whether you don’t have a reliable internet connection, or want to save on bandwidth cost.
-Or if have low-latency requirements, or are dealing with sensitive data that needs to be analyzed on-site, [Azure IoT Edge with the Cognitive Services containers](https://azure.microsoft.com/blog/running-cognitive-services-on-iot-edge/) gives you consistency with the cloud.
+Or if have low-latency requirements, or are dealing with sensitive data that needs to be analyzed on-site, [Azure IoT Edge with the Cognitive Research Technologies containers](https://azure.microsoft.com/blog/running-cognitive-services-on-iot-edge/) gives you consistency with the cloud.

 **Q: How do I provide product feedback and feature recommendations?**